 “To create a yummy Christmas grazing board, buy a selection of delicious and festive foods.
 Think dried cranberries, pistachios, gingerbread and cherries to add as finishing touches to give your grazing board that wonderful Christmassy feel.

-“One of my favourite boards I’ve ever created was for my brother’s engagement party.
+“One of my other favourite boards was one I created for my brother’s engagement party.
 It included a huge leg of ham, bread rolls and lots of nice accompaniments.
-This would be another perfect idea for a Christmas grazing table.”
+This would be another perfect idea for a Christmas grazing table.

 Go for groups of 3